Cabuyao: Religion

 Cabuyao is predominantly Christian of whom 93% are Roman Catholics, while the Members Church of God International claims 2%, and the Iglesia ni Cristo 3% of the Cabuyao populace.
 Evangelical churches are growing, including the prominent evangelical multi-site church, Victory Church Cabuyao and Jesus Is Lord Church (JIL).
-Other religious groups/sectors with smaller membership include Methodists, Buddhists, Lutherans, Jesus Is Lord Church, Jehovah's Witnesses, Bible Baptist, Four Square Gospel, and Lamp Christian Fellowship Church.
+Other religious groups/sectors with smaller membership include the Methodists, Buddhists, Lutherans, Jesus Is Lord Church, Jehovah's Witnesses, Bible Baptist, Four Square Gospel, and the Lamp Christian Fellowship Church.

 Religious sites

-The St. Polycarp Parish, in Barangay Uno, was built in 1763.
-Until this time Cabuyao is the only place in the Philippines where St. Polycarp is the patron saint.
+The St. Polycarp Parish, in barangay Uno, was built in 1763.
+To this day Cabuyao is the only place in the Philippines where St. Polycarp is the patron saint.

-A second church was constructed in Cabuyao after the first church situated in Barangay Marinig was destroyed by flood and tidal waves.
+A second church was constructed in Cabuyao after the first church situated in Marinig was destroyed by flood and tidal waves.
 The records of the church are intact from the 18th century to the present.

-The Diocesan Shrine of San Vicente Ferrer was then San Vicente Ferrer Parish built in 1946.
-It is located in Barangay Mamatid.
+The Diocesan Shrine of San Vicente Ferrer, then known as San Vicente Ferrer Parish, was built in 1946.
+It is located in Mamatid.
 It was in 2010 when the parish church declared a Diocesan Shrine dedicated to Saint Vincent Ferrer because of its numerous devotees from different towns, cities and provinces.
 A relic of Saint Vincent Ferrer is displayed in a museum behind the church.

 Poor Clare Monastery of the Blessed Sacrament is a monastery of St. Clare of Assisi located in P. Burgos St., Poblacion I, Cabuyao in the ecclesiastical jurisdiction of the Roman Catholic Diocese of San Pablo.
-It is one of the religious sites of the city, where large number of devotees come to offer eggs as they pray for the birth of a baby.
+It is one of the religious sites of the city, where large number of devotees come to offer eggs as they pray for the birth of a child.
 The eggs are donated as food for the poor people.
 It is one of the monasteries visited by the relic of St. Clare during its visit in the country in 2012.